symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :language: javascript
         :lines:  63-68

-4. Before sending an aggregate bonded transaction, Alice needs to lock at least ``10`` XEM.
+4. Before sending an aggregate bonded transaction, Alice needs to lock at least ``10`` cat.currency.
 This mechanism is required to prevent network spamming and ensure that transactions are cosigned.
 After hash lock transaction has been confirmed, Alice announces the aggregate transaction.

 .. example-code::